layer5io/docs/content/en/cloud/self-hosted/customizing-webhooks.md

 ### Overview

-Layer5 offers on-premises installation of its [Meshery Remote Provider](https://docs.meshery.io/extensibility/providers): Layer5 Cloud allows you to customize it according to your preferences.
-In this guide, we will walk through the webhooks Layer5 Cloud uses internally to automate tasks and how you can replace them with your own custom webhooks.
+Layer5 offers on-premises installation of its [Meshery Remote Provider](https://docs.meshery.io/extensibility/providers), Layer5 Cloud.
+In this guide, we will walk through configurable webhooks that Layer5 Cloud uses internally to automate tasks and how you can customize these webhooks to integrate with your existing tools.

 ## Customize and add your own custom webhook

-Layer5 Cloud's webhook configurations are managed through environment variables defined in the **.env** file.
+Layer5 Cloud's webhook configurations are managed through environment variables defined in **.env** files.
 Here's how you can customize them:

 ### Step 1: Locate the **.env** File

-The **.env** file is typically found in the config directory of your Layer5 Cloud installation.
-This file contains environment variables that control various aspects of the application, including webhook URLs.
+Found **.env** files in the `config` directory of your Layer5 Cloud installation.
+These file contains environment variables that control various aspects of the application, including webhook URLs.

-### Step 2: Define Custom Webhooks in the **.env** File
+### Step 2: Define Custom Webhooks in the **.env** file

 Add your custom webhook URLs to the **.env** file by modifying the existing variables.
 Here is an example of how the **.env** file should look: